-As of March 16, 2021, Remi Barbier (President, Chief Executive Officer and Chairman of the Board) had been granted 160,000 options under the 2018 Plan; Nadav Friedmann (Chief Medical Officer and Director) had been granted 100,000 options under the 2018 Plan; and Eric J. Schoen (Chief Financial Officer) had been granted 50,000 options under the 2018 Plan.
+In prior years, as of March 17, 2022, Remi Barbier (Chairman of the Board, President and Chief Executive Officer) had been granted 160,000 options under the 2018 Plan; Nadav Friedmann, PhD, M.D., (Chief Medical Officer and Director) had been granted 100,000 options under the 2018 Plan; and Eric J. Schoen (Chief Financial Officer) had been granted 50,000 options under the 2018 Plan.
 All executive officers as a group had been granted 310,000 options under the 2018 Plan.
-All current directors who are not executive officers as a group had been granted 195,000 options under the 2018 Plan.
-The following nominees for election as directors had been granted the following number of options under the 2018 Plan: Remi Barbier had been granted 160,000 options; Sanford R. Robertson had been granted 65,000 options, and Patrick J. Scannon, M.D., Ph.D. had been granted 35,000 options.
-No associates of such directors, executive officers or nominees have received options under the 2018 Plan except Mr. Barbier's spouse, a Company employee, has received 110,000 options under the 2018 Plan.
-No other person has received or is expected to receive five percent or more of the awards under the 2018 Plan.
+In prior years, all current directors who are not executive officers as a group had been granted 195,000 options under the 2018 Plan.
+In prior years, the following nominees for election as directors had been granted the following number of options under the 2018 Plan: Nadav Friedmann, PhD, M.D., had been granted 100,000 options and Michael J. O'Donnell had been granted 30,000 options.
+No associates of such directors, executive officers or nominees have received options under the 2018 Plan except Mr. Barbier's spouse, a Company employee, had been granted by the Compensation Committee 110,000 options under the 2018 Plan.
+No other person has received or is expected to receive five percent or more of the awards under the 2018 Plan in any calendar year.
 All employees who are not executive officers as a group have received 242,500 options under the 2018 Plan.
 Other than options, no other awards have been made under the 2018 Plan.
-The closing price of a share of Common Stock on March 16, 2021 was \$52.16 per share.
+The closing price of a share of Common Stock on March 17, 2022 was \$39.13 per share.